diequies/100daysofdata/README.md

 ---

+### **Day 141 of #100DaysOfData Challenge**

+Another day almost fully focused on *Omdena*, but well paid.
+Hopefully by tomorrow I will start spending time again with other topics and courses.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+We managed to finish the first version of the tool, still needs improvements but it can be used already.
+Also we decided to just use the base model with the tool because of the time constraints.
+It is not ideal as the pictures taken for labeling might differ, but it would be impossible to implement another model in just some days.
+Now we need to start building the first batch of unlabeled data.

+---

 ### **Day 140 of #100DaysOfData Challenge**

 These days I am quite focused on *Omdena*, we are on our last days of challenge and we need the last push.